SpatialGraphics/SpatialNode/README.md

 computed result is propagated to the output connections.
 Each new connection fetches available data and propagates is further.
 Each change in the source node is immediately propagated through all the connections updating the whole graph.

+## Acknowledge

+This project is forked form [nodeeditor](https://github.com/paceholder/nodeeditor) originally but rewrite to pure python project, which can integrate with python package well.